nuclia/nucliadb/nucliadb_telemetry/README.md

 ```

-On Nats client you should add:
+On Nats publisher you should add:

 ```python
     nc = await nats.connect(servers=[self.natsd])